Meningitis in your words

 LesleyMarshall

-In 2021, I was admitted to hospital after seeing four different GPs over a period of four days, who all thought I had a sinus allergy.
-Luckily, the fifth doctor thought it was more serious than sinus and sent me into A&E (accidents and emergency) straight away.
+In 2021, I was admitted to the hospital after seeing four different GPs over four days, who all thought I had a sinus allergy.
+Luckily, the fifth doctor thought it was more serious than my sinuses and sent me into A&E (accidents and emergency) straight away.

 At the time I had a strange blister rash on the back of my leg behind my knee, again the four GPs didn't think it was anything.
 The headaches were unbearable.